1934–35 Yorkshire Cup

 The 1934–35 Yorkshire Cup was the 27th occasion on which the Yorkshire Cup competition had been held.
-For the first and only time, the Yorkshire Cup final required two replays to sort the teams and decide the winners, Leeds eventually winning the trophy by beating Wakefield Trinity by the score of '13-0-(HT unknown) in a second replay.
+For the first and only time, the Yorkshire Cup final required two replays to sort the teams and decide the winners, Leeds eventually winning the trophy by beating Wakefield Trinity by the score of 13–0 in a second replay.

 Competition and results

 This season there were no junior/amateur clubs taking part, no new entrants and no "leavers" and so the total of entries remained the same at fifteen.

 This in turn resulted in one bye in the first round.